-Following an arrest for a DUI, law enforcement may request that you take a blood test.
+Following an arrest for a DUI, Law Enforcement may request that you take a blood test.
 You may choose to consent or not consent to the blood test, but there are consequences for refusing a blood test.
 If you doubt the accuracy or validity of your blood test, then you can challenge your blood test.
-Challenging a West Palm Beach DUI blood test can be difficult to do alone which is why it is important to work with a qualified DUI attorney.
-Your lawyer could help you challenge your blood test and work tirelessly to build your DUI defense.
+Challenging a West Palm Beach DUI blood test can be difficult to do alone, which is why it is important to work with a qualified DUI Attorney.
+Your Lawyer could help you challenge your blood test and work tirelessly to build your DUI defense.

 Blood tests are typically conducted in a hospital or other medical environments by a licensed phlebotomist or a registered nurse, someone who is trained and qualified in the taking of blood.
 It will take place in a hospital by a medical technician.
-Law enforcement does not draw the blood.
-Instead, the police take custody of the blood and submit it to a lab for it to be tested.
-It will be done in a hospital by a qualified person and it is going to be done immediately after the incident.
-However, if for any reason, a person is suspicious of the accuracy of their results, they have the option of challenging a West Palm Beach DUI blood test.
+Law Enforcement does not draw the blood.
+Instead, the Police take custody of the blood and submit it to a lab for it to be tested.
+It will be done in a hospital by a qualified person, and it is going to be done immediately after the incident.
+However, if, for any reason, a person in West Palm Beach is suspicious of the accuracy of their DUI blood test results, they have the option of challenging it.

 There are several circumstances where an officer can request for blood to be drawn.
 An officer can request for blood to be drawn when a breath test would be impractical or impossible.
 A scenario where that occurs often is that there is a traffic accident and the person is suspected to be driving under the influence but they are receiving medical treatment and they are not going to be out of the hospital for several hours.

 A breath test would be impractical or impossible because there are no Intoxilyzers at the hospital and they cannot get the person out of the hospital because they have not been medically cleared.
 In that situation, the officer would request for blood to be drawn.